Skip to content

 Declining insulin sensitivity also makes blood sugar regulation more challenging.
 You may experience more energy crashes, stronger cravings, and a tendency to store fat more easily, especially around the midsection.

 This shift makes the type of carbohydrates you eat and the timing of your meals increasingly important after 40.
+Pairing carbohydrates with protein, fiber, or fat, and distributing carbs around activity rather than in sedentary evenings, can support better blood sugar management.

 Advertisement